What is a Federal Pell Grant?

 The amount of any other student aid you might qualify for does not affect

 Students with a parent or guardian who died as a result of military service

 in Iraq or Afghanistan after September 11, 2001, will receive the full amount.

 These students must be under 24 years old and at least part-time students

 at the time of the death.
-The 2011-2012 application makes special allowance

-an associate or bachelor's degree or certificate.
+that leads to an associate or bachelor's degree or certificate.